Swiss Re signs the world’s first and largest 10-year carbon removal purchase agreement with direct air capture and storage worth 10 million USD.

 Long-term agreements like this ten-year agreement are crucial to help scale the market for carbon removal as it gives both sides planning security.
 Climeworks can better leverage market demand impact, while Rothesay secures longer-term access to carbon removal capacity, which is crucial since the availability of high-quality removals is scarce.

-Rothesay is the first UK insurance company choosing Climeworks’ carbon dioxide removal service after a rigorous selection process.
+Rothesay is the first UK insurance company to choose Climeworks’ carbon dioxide removal service after a rigorous selection process.
 The insurer selected Climeworks because its carbon removal can be accurately measured and is characterized by the strongest standards of additionality and permanence while avoiding social and environmental harms.

 “Rothesay is delighted to partner with Climeworks to remove the CO₂ produced by the day-to-day running of our business.
 As part of Our Pathway to Net Zero, we have conducted rigorous due diligence on our carbon removal options and have chosen Climeworks because its ground-breaking technology allows us to measurably neutralize the environmental impact of our operations.
 Like Rothesay, Climeworks is an innovative, purpose-built company that is delivering highly effective solutions for its clients and we look forward to a long-term partnership”, says David Land, Rothesay’s Head of Investment Strategy and chair of its Climate Change Working Group.